openstack/openstack-manuals/doc/contributor-guide/source/first-timers-quickstart.rst

 To get started, complete the following steps:

 #.
-Set up your account.
+Set up your account and agree to the Individual Contributor License
+   Agreement (ICLA).
 See `Account Setup`_ for details.

-#.
-Sign the agreement.
-See `Sign the appropriate Individual Contributor
-   License Agreement`_ for details.

 #.
 Join the Launchpad `OpenStack Documentation Bug Team`_.